-- The best way to protect yourself from liability is to create 100% original concepts and work
+The best way to protect yourself from liability is to create 100% original concepts

-- Any work that references existing characters or art must be significantly transformative in order to count as an original work
+Any work referencing existing characters or art must be significantly transformative in order to count as an original work

 Creating Original and “Transformative” Work